lblake/WonderBill-Technical-Assessment/README.md

 PLEASE NOTE:  That the test failed (point C).
 However, I tested that the test generated the expected error message which allowed the overall test run to pass.

 D: Written in JavaScript/TypeScript.
 COMPLETED

+When running the failed test (Point C) I took some screen shots of the failure to provide further evidence and information on the failure.
+These screens are as follows: